Start A Business

 Who is eligible?

 Our MicroEnterprise program is designed to help individuals with low to moderate income levels and other disadvantages to start or stabilize their own businesses.
 If you have a great idea for a new business, the Goodwill SWFL MicroEnterprise Institute is available to aspiring small business owners who live in the Southwest Florida area.
 An administrative fee may apply depending upon your income level.
 This pays for your course materials-but the rewards you reap will give you far more value!
-Services are offered to residents of Lee, Collier, Charlotte, Hendry and Glades Counties.
+Services are offered to residents of Lee, Collier, Charlotte, North Port, Hendry and Glades Counties.

 What are the classes like?